 Arguments over the merits of film photography as compared to digital photography have died down as technology has continued to advance, but it is this ever-advancing technology that is responsible for the persistence of still another topic of debate within the photography world: DSLR versus mirrorless.

 Are DSLRs, with their bulky bodies and slapping mirrors, really dinosaurs?
 Are mirrorless cameras truly the future of photography?
 These questions don’t have simple “yes” or “no” answers, and that is a good thing for everyone.
 But if you find yourself in a position of having to choose between the two technologies, here are a few key factors to keep in mind.

 Size and Weight

-Due to their larger sensors (APS-C or full frame) DSLRs were at one time considered the clear winners when it comes to image quality.
+Due to their larger sensors (APS-C or full-frame) DSLRs were at one time considered the clear winners when it comes to image quality.
 But today, even the small Micro Four Thirds size sensor has advanced to the point that overall image quality leaves little to be desired for mirrorless camera users.
-Upping the ante even more is the incorporation of APS-C size sensors (standard in most Fujifilm X cameras) and full frame sensors (Sony’s A7 series) in mirrorless bodies.
+Upping the ante, even more, is the incorporation of APS-C size sensors (standard in most Fujifilm X cameras, Sony A6000 series), full-frame sensors (Sony’s A7 series and A9, Nikon's Z series, Canon) and medium format sensors (Fujifilm GFX series) in mirrorless bodies.